Ukraine says 300 died in theater attack, hunger grips cities

 But soon after the attack, the Ukrainian Parliament’s human rights commissioner said more than 1,300 people had taken shelter in the theater, many of them because their homes had been destroyed.
 The building had a basement bomb shelter, and some survivors did emerge from the rubble after the attack.

-The reported death toll came a day after Biden and allied leaders promised that more military aid for Ukraine is on the way.
-But they stopped short of providing some of the heavy weaponry that Ukrainian President Volodymyr Zelenskyy said is urgently needed.
-Zelenskky has pleaded for planes, tanks and no-fly patrols over Ukraine.
+The reported death toll came a day after Biden and allied leaders promised more military aid for Ukraine is on the way.
+But NATO has rejected Ukrainian President Volodymyr Zelenskyy’s urgent pleas to supply warplanes or establish a no-fly zone over his country for fear of getting into a war with Russia.

 The U.S. and the European Union on Friday did announce a move to further squeeze Russia economically: a partnership to reduce Europe’s reliance on Russian energy and dry up the billions of dollars the Kremlin gets from the sale of fuel.

-Moscow is bristling at the tightening noose of sanctions around Russia’s economy, and President Vladimir Putin’s foreign minister, Sergey Lavrov, characterized the Western pressure as “a real hybrid war, total war.”
+Moscow is bristling at the tightening noose of sanctions around Russia’s economy, and President Vladimir Putin’s foreign minister, Sergey Lavrov, said the Western pressure amounts to “total war.”

 “And the goals are not hidden,” he continued.
 “They are declared publicly — to destroy, break, annihilate, strangle the Russian economy and Russia on the whole.”

+The Russian military said 1,351 of its soldiers have died in Ukraine and 3,825 have been wounded, though it was not immediately clear if that included pro-Moscow separatist forces fighting in the east or others not part of the Defense Ministry, such as the National Guard.
+Earlier this week, NATO estimated that 7,000 to 15,000 Russian soldiers have been killed in four weeks of fighting.

+Britain’s Ministry of Defense said Ukrainian forces have been counterattacking and have been able to reoccupy towns and defensive positions up to 35 kilometers (22 miles) east of Kyiv as Russian troops fall back on their overextended supply lines.
+In the south, logistical problems and Ukrainian resistance are slowing the Russians as they look to drive west toward the port of Odesa, the ministry said.

-In Ukrainian towns and cities that day by day increasingly resemble the ruins that Russian forces left behind in its campaigns in Syria and Chechnya, the misery for civilians grows ever more acute.
+But the misery for civilians is growing more severe in Ukrainian towns and cities, which increasingly resemble the ruins that Russian forces left behind in their campaigns in Syria and Chechnya.

+In the village of Yasnohorodka, some 50 kilometers (30 miles) west of Kyiv, Russian troops who were in the village earlier in the week appeared to have been pushed out as part of a counteroffensive by Ukrainian forces.

+The tower of the village church was damaged by a blast, and houses on the main crossroads lay in ruins.
+Loud explosions and bursts of gunfire could be heard.

-In the capital, Kyiv, ashes of the dead are piling up at the main crematorium because so many relatives have left, leaving urns unclaimed.
-The besieged northern city of Chernihiv is now all but cut off.
+In Kyiv, ashes of the dead are piling up at the main crematorium in the capital because so many relatives have left, leaving urns unclaimed.
+And the northern city of Chernihiv is all but cut off.

-Chernihiv first lost its main road bridge over the Desna River to a Russian airstrike this week.
-Follow-up shelling damaged a pedestrian bridge, trapping remaining inhabitants inside the city without power, water and heat, authorities said.
-More than half of Chernihiv’s pre-war population of 285,000 is thought to have fled.
+Chernihiv lost its main road bridge over the Desna River to a Russian airstrike this week.
+Follow-up shelling then damaged a pedestrian bridge, trapping remaining inhabitants inside the city without power, water and heat, authorities said.
+More than half of Chernihiv’s prewar population of 285,000 is thought to have fled.

 In other developments: